Wednesday, January 11, 2017

 Sante onions, celery and garlic

-Add to onion mixture to salmon
+Add the onion mixture to salmon

 along with pepper, parsley, dill and savory.